Mayurg6832/Sentiment-Analysis/README.md

 ## Usage
-First download the project as zip archive and extract it to your desired location or just clone the repository using,
+First download the project as zip archive and extract it to your desired location or just clone the repository using, Then download the dataset using the link
+<a href="https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews"> Kaggle </a>

 ```
 $ git clone https://github.com/pranitbose/sentiment-analysis.git